best travel gifts

 41. Ponchos

 Don’t be caught in the rain unprepared.
-These ponchos will come in handy for unforeseen downpours and for theme parks.
+Ponchos come in handy for unforeseen downpours and for theme parks.
+We’ve used ours while hiking in Peru and also at Disneyland.

 42. Travel Pants

-It’s always nice to travel with a comfortable scarf to keep you warm, but the benefit of this one is that it contains a hidden pocket.
+It’s always nice to travel with a comfortable scarf to keep you warm.
+There are infinity scarves that also have built-in hidden pockets.
 You can store your passport and money within the zippered pocket and keep it away from thieves.

 44. Travel Wallet